chilammps/Ovito/README.txt

 Change Log
 ****************************************************************************************

+Release 2.2.3 (xx-Jan-14):

+ - Fixed the CFG file importer, which is now able to read CFG files written by newer versions of LAMMPS correctly.
+   Auxiliary file columns are now automatically mapped to OVITO's standard particle properties if possible.
+ - Improved compatibility with some OpenGL implementations (Intel HD graphics on Windows and ATI Mobility Radeon HD 5470).
+ - A 64-bit version of the program for Windows has been built.
+ - A construction grid can now be shown in the viewports (like it was possible with OVITO 1.x).

 Release 2.2.2 (05-Jan-14):

  - Fixed regression: Rendering a movie with Ovito 2.2.1 resulted in an empty file.